ArduPilot/ardupilot_wiki/copter/source/docs/troubleshooting.rst

 #.
 Check your cables!
 The signal wire should be at the top, and ground
    at the bottom.
 #.
 Finally, if all else fails, try to narrow down the problem.
 First,
-   check that the the receiver is working right by plugging a servo into the output you're testing and making sure that it's outputting a good signal.
+   check that the receiver is working right by plugging a servo into the output you're testing and making sure that it's outputting a good signal.
 Then plug one known-good RC channel into the APM input channels, from 1-7, one at a time and see if any are read.
 If some